sdmiller93/fastawRangler/README.md

 - Input lists don't require a header but will accept lists with headers.
   (list is read in with header = FALSE so that lists with headers will return no matches)
 - This script also outputs an intermediate FASTA file with all spaces in the headers removed.
 It is output in the working directory.
+- Sample datasets can be located in the example/ directory.
+Two input lists: lista = no wildcards, listb = wildcards, and the sample FASTA file.